-Kevin Li Kevin Li is a first year Applied Mathematics major with an intention of double majoring in computer science.
+Kevin Li Kevin Li is a fourth year Applied Mathematics major with an intention of double majoring in computer science.
 He informally taught advanced single variable calculus classes with teachers in his high school alongside taking computation and competition preparation courses at WCSU.
 He loves music (esp. piano), tennis, and playing games.

 Doug Lichtman is a professor of law at UCLA.
 He started teaching for Math Circle in the 2019/20 academic year.